bullmoose20/MK-Docs/docs/kometa/guides/mediux.md

 Now that my metadata file is ready, I can run it against my library.

-I will open my `config.yml` file and add the `mediux.yml` file as a `metadata_file` against my Movies library:
+I will open my `config.yml` file and add the `mediux.yml` within the `metadata_files` section of my Movies library:

-My config.yml libraries section now looks like this:
+My config.yml `libraries` section now looks like this:
 ```yaml
 libraries:
   Movies: